jakobhuerner/jakobhuerner.github.io/_posts/2023-05-02-hallstatt_rain.md

 I guess: According to 8 billion people on earth (except Austrians), Austria is known for

-- The Sound of Music
+- The Sound of Music,
-- Schloss Schönbrunn
+- Schloss Schönbrunn, and
-- Hallstatt
+- Hallstatt.

 Finally, I could tick the box for the third one as well after a visit a few days ago.

 Even though on a rainy day, there were a lot of fellow-tourists with me the in the beautiful small (tourist) town.
+Nevertheless, I could take some scenic shots.

 ![Hallstatt](../images/20230502/hallstatt-1.jpg)